Cristichi/Villainous-CardPhotocopier/README.md

 ## The future

-I'm planning on manually implementing the Image Magick step in Java, so that you don't need to install that program.
-It will make it more wanky probably, and it will be hard to implement I think, but I'll try no matter how much time it takes.

-I also want to add new configuration values for the name of the Villain and Fate decks that are generated.
-And I might also make it so that it deleted all the temporary images after it's done.
+I might want to add new configuration values for the name of the Villain and Fate decks that are generated.

 Also, please contact me if you have any request.